 B.A., Rutgers University; J.D., Rutgers University

-Professor Choksi is Counsel to the U.S. Senate Permanent Subcommittee on Investigations, where he leads investigations into civil and criminal wrongdoing in the private and public sectors.
-Prior to his current role, he served as Oversight Counsel to the U.S. Senate Committee on Environment and Public Works, where he worked on oversight and investigations as well as nearly 20 nominations involving five cabinet level departments and seven independent agencies, including the EPA, GSA, NRC, FWS, White House CEQ, and FEMA.
+Professor Choksi is Director for Oversight in the Office of the Secretary at the U.S. Department of Commerce.
+Prior to his current role, he served as Senior Counsel to the U.S. Senate Permanent Subcommittee on Investigations, where he led investigation into wrongdoing in the private and public sectors.
+Before that, he served as Oversight Counsel to the U.S. Senate Committee on Environment and Public Works, where he worked on oversight and investigations as well as nearly 20 nominations involving five cabinet level departments and seven independent agencies, including the EPA, GSA, NRC, FWS, White House CEQ, and FEMA.